KobaltBlu/KotOR.js/README.md

 The following games are currently supported:
 - [x] [Star Wars: Knights of the Old Republic (PC)](https://en.wikipedia.org/wiki/Star_Wars:_Knights_of_the_Old_Republic)
 - [x] [Star Wars: Knights of the Old Republic II The Sith Lords (PC)](https://en.wikipedia.org/wiki/Star_Wars_Knights_of_the_Old_Republic_II:_The_Sith_Lords)

+## Requirements
+You will need a valid copy of either KotOR I or KotOR II installed on your system if you want to use KotOR.js to interface with the files of either game.
+No game files are distributed with this project.

 ## Web Compatibility (NEW)